davidvondle/Upload-And-Retrieve-Source/README.txt

 These tools allow you Arduino board to be the link to it's own source stored online.

 To install, place the folders "GistUploader" and "GistRetriever" in Documents/Arduino/tools.
+On Windows you will need the "DevCon" command line utility, download directly from Microsoft here: http://support.microsoft.com/kb/311272

 When you are finished programming your Arduino, select "Save and Upload Source to Github from the "Tools" dropdown menu.